-Endometrial cancer detected in its early stages can be cured with surgery and close
+Endometrial cancer found in its early stages can often be cured with surgery and close

 follow-up.
 Treatment choices depend on where the cancer is and how much it has

 recommend surgery to remove the uterus, ovaries, and fallopian tubes.
 All tissues removed in surgery are examined to find out the

 Lymph nodes near the uterus may be examined to find out if cancer has spread

 You may get more than one type of treatment for

 endometrial cancer.
 This depends on the size of the cancer and how the cancer cells look under the microscope.
 Treatments include:

 Additional information about endometrial cancer is provided by the National Cancer Institute at www.cancer.gov/cancertopics/pdq/treatment/endometrial/Patient.

 Studies called clinical trials can be an option for women who don't want or aren't cured by